z1skgr/materials.c/README.md

 ```
 ````

-Τhen we give an example of an input file. https://github.com/z1skgr/Managing-Materials/issues/1#issue-1140284274
+Τhen we give an example of an input file. <br />
+https://github.com/z1skgr/Managing-Materials/issues/1#issue-1140284274

 ## Acknowledgements